-Even so, leaks and even breaches can occasionally spring up, especially in older systems which have been in use for a while.
+Even so, leaks and even breaches can occasionally spring up, especially in older systems that have been in use for a while.
 Leaks are problematic because they force your heater to work harder in order to do the job: raising both your monthly costs and the wear and tear on the system itself.
 But how can you spot the leaks if they’re located in hidden spots?
 There are a few telltale signs that can help you out.

 - Warm spots on the walls or floor, where the hot air leaking out of the system is blowing.
-(If the leak occurs in the summer, when the air conditioner is running, it will be a cold spot.)
+(If the leak occurs in the summer when the air conditioner is running, it will be a cold spot.)

 - Odd noises, like whistles or hums, coming from the spot where the breach is located.
 That’s air escaping out of the system.
 The noise will usually start and stop in sync with your heater.

-- Low air flow, caused by the air slipping out of the leak or breach.
+- Low airflow, caused by the air slipping out of the leak or breach.

 - Cooler air than expected, created when unconditioned air gets pulled into the system through the leak or breach.

 - Higher bills, reflecting the loss of efficiency which the leak or breach is creating.